TimmeMinut/weather-app/README.md

 # weather_app

-Final project for a flutter summer course at Linnaeus University Takes data from the OpenWeatherMap API and displays it as both a current weather tab and a forecast tab.
+Final project for a flutter summer course at Linnaeus University.

+Fetches data from the OpenWeatherMap API for the users current location and displays it in a forecast tab for the coming 5 days in 3 hour increments.
-Custom backgrounds dependent on the weather using the weather_animation flutter package.
+Also displays the current weather with animated backgrounds relating to the currentconditions, using the weather_animation package.

 Preview images: